ormeiry/The-Way-I-See-JavaScript/data-types/array.md

   // and the current item will be stored in the --foundItem--. return itemLength === 2;
 });
+```

-// It is important to understand that unlike the
+It is important to understand that unlike the
-// --filter-- method, we don't get an array of
+**filter** method, we don't get an array of
-// all the matching items.
-As soon as the --find--
+all the matching items.
+As soon as the **find**
-// method finds an item that fits, it stops immediately
+method finds an item that fits, it stops immediately
-// and returns it and only it.
+and returns it and only it.
 The "is" inside the array
-// also meets the condition but will be never reached.
+also meets the condition but will be never reached.
-```